kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

 This file contains code to control the output LED, that performs a simulation of a possible actuator controlled by the Raspberry Pi and orders published on the Sentilo platform.
-In the example, the system is being subscribed as enpoint to receive incoming order actuation calls.
+In the example, the system is being subscribed as endpoint to receive incoming order actuation calls.

 .. code:: javascript